madson7/windows-lab-virtualbox/README.md

 ## Run the scripts for Windows

-The easiest and recommended way to get everything you need besides VirtualBox is to download a zip file for Windows from the windows lab virtualbox page https://docs.openstack.org/training_labs/.
+The easiest and recommended way to get everything you need besides VirtualBox is to clone the Windows Lab virtualbox repository https://github.com/madson7/windows-lab-virtualbox.git

-The zip files include pre-generated Windows batch files.
+Include pre-generated Windows batch files.

 Creates the host-only networks used by the node VMs to communicate: